 This policy is available on our school website and is available on request from the school office.
-We also inform parents/carers about this policy when their children join our school and through our school newsletter.

 The policy is provided to all staff (including temporary staff and volunteers) at induction alongside our Staff Code of Conduct.
-In addition, all members of staff are provided with Part One and Annex A of the statutory guidance 'Keeping Children Safe in Education', DfE (2023).
+In addition, all members of staff are provided with Part One and Annex A of the statutory guidance 'Keeping Children Safe in Education', DfE 2024.